core-haxe/rabbitmq/README.md

 # a note about `RetryableQueue`

-A class is included in this lib `RetryableQueue`.
-This is not part of the standard RabbitMQ api, it is however a pretty common EIP, so the decision was made to include it in the base library.
+A class is included in this lib `RetryableQueue` which is not part of the standard RabbitMQ api, it is however a pretty common EIP, so the decision was made to include it in the base library.
 Its fairly simple:

 * create a worker queue
 * create a retry queue that will feed the worker queue when a message on it expires